Victoria Rowell: Personal life

 Rowell's first marriage was to Tom Fahey in 1989.
 They had a daughter, Maya, and divorced the following year.
 Rowell had a long-term relationship with musician Wynton Marsalis; and they had a son, Jasper.
 In May 2008, Rowell announced her engagement to Radcliffe Bailey, an Atlanta artist, at her annual High Tea at Noon fundraiser.
-Victoria and Radcliffe married on June 27, 2009, in Dublin, New Hampshire.
+Rowell and Radcliffe married on June 27, 2009, in Dublin, New Hampshire.
 On January 2, 2014, Bailey filed for divorce from Rowell.

 Work with foster children

 In 1990, Rowell founded the "Rowell Foster Children Positive Plan," which gives emotional support and financial aid to foster children, especially to those who aspire to become actors and dancers – the road Rowell took.
 In 2004, she was a special guest on the talk show Dr. Phil, in which she gave an emancipated foster child a chance at a job with Sony, dental care, and a scholarship from her foundation.

 In May 2006, Rowell was awarded an honorary Doctorate of Humane Letters by the University of Southern Maine in recognition of her work for the benefit of foster children.
 In 2007, Rowell published a memoir of her life that focused on her time in foster care.
 Entitled The Women Who Raised Me, Rowell discusses all of the foster mothers who cared for her and for her sisters.
 She also pays tribute to the women in a documentary film, The Mentor, that she participated in.
 Rowell says that she began writing the book when Y&R turned down her offer to write for the show.
 She began a national book tour in April 2007.

 In March 2008, Rowell was the first recipient of the Gift of Adoption Celebration of Adoption Award, an award given to individuals or groups who are helping to unite children with adoptive families.

 In March 2012, Rowell's book, Tag, Toss & Run: 40 Classic Lawn Games, co-authored with environmental activist Paul Tukey, was released.